Maguxo/Magucho/README.md

 ---
 <div>
 <img src="https://cdn.pixabay.com/photo/2017/11/10/05/48/user-2935527_960_720.png" width=30/>
-ABOUT ME:
+✍ABOUT ME:
 </div>

-* I like to read and to run on weekends.
+*📚I like to read and to run on weekends.
-* I would be willing to prepare myself to participate in projects with java language on artificial intelligence.
+*👩‍💻I would be willing to prepare myself to participate in projects with java language on artificial intelligence.
-* I like jobs with a good environment.
+*🪁I like jobs with a good environment.
-* Telegram: @guxho
+*📱Telegram: @guxho
-* Whatsapp: +57 3102068070.
+*📞Whatsapp: +57 3102068070.
 ---

 <div id="header">
   <p><img src="https://www.crushpixel.com/big-static19/preview4/hammer-icon-cartoon-style-3247362.jpg" width=30/>
-   LANGUAGES AND TOOLS:
+  🛠LANGUAGES AND TOOLS:
   </p>
 </div>